th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/forms/buttons.md

 ## Actions

-Finally, this component fires an action on tap/click.
+The button component fires an action on tap/click.
 Actions are passed as [closure actions](https://dockyard.com/blog/2015/10/29/ember-best-practice-stop-bubbling-and-use-closure-actions).

-The action will not be fired if the component is disabled.
+The action will not be fired if the component is disabled or in a loading state.

+{{docs/uxs-button/action-demo}}

 ## Stock Style Examples